HirokiIto/create-react-app-mobx-react-router4-auth-by-firebase/README.md

 [ripo](https://github.com/HirokiIto/react-template-2018)

-This project is a boilerplate for a front-end development with create-react-app + react-router4 + mobx + decorator + firebase + material-ui.
+This project is a template for a front-end development with create-react-app + react-router4 + mobx + decorator + firebase + material-ui.

 ## Demonstrate